makersacademy/airport_challenge/README.md

  => #<Airport:0x00007fa116858888 @capacity=30, @planes=[], @weather=#<Weather:0x00007fa116858860>>
 ```

-## Rspec tests
+## Rspec Tests

-  This program should return all (12) green rspec tests with 100% coverage and no offences detected in rubocop.
+  This program should return all (12) green Rspec tests with 100% coverage and no offences detected in Rubocop.